Shivanshu8211/Assignments/Readme.md

             Shivanshu
          Ai21btech11027

-This is my submission for Assignment of AI1110(Probability and Random Variables) for my second semester at IITH.
+This is my submission for Assignment of AI1110(Probability and Random Variables) for my second semester at IIT Hyderabad.

 Contents:-
 1. C code for problem